aditya432-aiml/Flight-Ticket-Booking-Chat-Bot/README.md

 ## Flight-Ticket-Booking-Chat-Bot
 Flight Ticket Booking Chat Bot Using Waston Assistant

-Developed a chatbot for booking flights tickets with Watson Assistant and integrated it with WhatsApp using Twillio.
+Developed a chatbot for booking flight tickets with Watson Assistant and integrated it with WhatsApp using Twillio.

 * I described entities and intentions.
 * I created a Dialogflow in accordance with the flowchart.